ciribob/DCS-CTLD/README.md

 ###Logistic Setup
-Logistic crates can also be spawned by Player controlled Transport Helicopters as long as there are near a friendly logistic unit listed in ```ctld.logisticUnits```.
+Logistic crates can also be spawned by Player-controlled Transport Helicopters, as long as they are near a friendly logistic unit listed in ```ctld.logisticUnits```.
 The distance that the heli's can spawn crates at can be configured at the top of the script.
-Any static object can be used as a Logitic Object
+Any static object can be used for Logistics.

 ```lua
 ctld.logisticUnits = {